nextauthjs/next-auth/www/docs/configuration/databases.md

 NextAuth.js comes with multiple ways of connecting to a database:

 - **TypeORM** (default)<br/>
-  _The TypeORM adapter supports MySQL, Postgres, MsSql, SQLite and MongoDB databases._
+  _The TypeORM adapter supports MySQL, PostgreSQL, MSSQL, SQLite and MongoDB databases._
 - **Prisma**<br/>
-  _The Prisma 2 adapter supports MySQL, Postgres and SQLite databases._
+  _The Prisma 2 adapter supports MySQL, PostgreSQL and SQLite databases._
+- **Fauna**<br/>
+  _The FaunaDB adapter only supports FaunaDB._
 - **Custom Adapter**<br/>
   _A custom Adapter can be used to connect to any database._